Kelly Clarkson: 2013–2015: Wrapped in Red and Piece by Piece

 In February 2015, Clarkson released Piece by Piece, her seventh and final studio album under her recording contract with RCA Records.
 Musically, it is an electropop and dance album, featuring collaborations with Kurstin, Jesse Shatkin, Sia, John Legend, and Shane McAnally, among others.
 Piece by Piece received a reasonably positive response from music critics and became her third album to debut at the top of the Billboard 200 chart.
 To promote the album, Clarkson appeared in several televised performances, including the fourteenth season of American Idol, where she became the only alumnus ever to be dedicated with a competing week featuring her discography.
 She also supported the Piece by Piece Tour throughout 2015, which was cut short of its worldwide visits following medical recommendations for a vocal rest during the year.

 Piece by Piece spawned three singles.
 The first one, "Heartbeat Song", peaked at number 21 on the Billboard Hot 100 chart and became a top-ten hit in the UK, Austria, Poland, and South Africa.
 However, Clarkson failed to achieve a similar success with the second single, "Invincible".
 The third and final single, "Piece by Piece", debuted and peaked at number eight on the Hot 100 chart, following Clarkson's emotional performance on the fifteenth season of American Idol.
 It became her eleventh U.S. top-ten hit and matched "Never Again" as her highest debut on the chart.
 At the 58th Annual Grammy Awards, the album and "Heartbeat Song" were nominated for Best Pop Vocal Album and Best Pop Solo Performance, respectively.
 At the following year, the title track also received a nomination for Best Pop Solo Performance.

 2016–2018: Children's books, Meaning of Life, and The Voice

-In February 2016, it was announced that Clarkson had signed a book deal with HarperCollins.
+In February 2016, Clarkson signed a book deal with HarperCollins.
 Her first children's book, River Rose and the Magical Lullaby was released on October 4, 2016.
 The book features an original lullaby written and performed by Clarkson.
 On the possibility of writing any more books in the future, Clarkson told Publishers Weekly, "I've got a few ideas – there could be a lullaby for each book.
 We've got a plethora of stories, and I've already written seven songs, full out, so we'll just have to see which ones might pan out to be a book.
 But yes, there will definitely be more."
 The second book featuring River Rose, River Rose and the Magical Christmas, was released on October 24, 2017, and included an original song written and sung by Clarkson, "Christmas Eve".